Send Feedback

 Interned strings: symbols

 Symbols are atomic entities preceded by a backtick (for example,`AAPL).
-Internally, q stores these as integers in a lookup table (a process called interning).
+Internally, q stores indices into a lookup table (a process called interning).
 This makes comparing two symbols — like checking if a ticker in a billion-row table matches`AAPL — incredibly fast, as the computer only has to compare two integers rather than checking every letter in a word.

 q)friends:`Alice`Bob`Mike / List of symbols